 I’m currently having problems with my host which will take some time to fix.
 In the meantime the Bee’s Knees Knits email address is not working.
 If you need to get in touch please email me at hollister @ shaw dot ca. Sorry for the inconvenience.

 I’m still plugging away at my various projects.
 It’s Eloise’s turn now.
 This project was stalled at one point because it was time to measure for the buttons and buttonholes.
 I generally think it’s a sign of poorly written knitting instructions when you are directed to measure the placement of your buttonholes.
 You know, the pattern says the first button is 1/2″ below the neck shaping and the last one is 3/4″ above the cast on edge and remaining button(s) should be spaced evenly between them.
-Even worse is when instructions read more
+Even worse is read more

 Last night I sewed in a lot of ends.
 Fingers and thumbs for two pairs of gloves, plus colour changes makes 56 ends.
 Yikes!
 The sample gloves are for my new pattern and now I just have to wait for a non-rainy day to take the photographs.
 Good luck in Vancouver in the fall!
 The forecast is rain, rain and more rain all weekend long.
 Tonight I plan on working on Avery.
 Time to get this one off my plate.
-I need to block the sleeves and knit the neckline read more
+I need to block the sleeves and knit read more